SushiKishi/plugins-and-mods-for-bizhawk-shuffler-2/Temporary Goods/README.md

 A: Check Bizhawk's lua console window.
 The plugin will spit out error messages if it runs into an issue.

-**Q: There are no error messages but the plugin doesn't seem to be working.** I tried setting minimum and maximum to 1-2 seconds and it still takes a long time to swap.
+**Q: There are no error messages but the plugin doesn't seem to be working.** Feel free to send me a friendly message @SushiKishi whereever at symbols are sold.

-A: Make sure you have more than one game in the game list!
-Make sure the Shuffler is actually running.
-Make sure your files aren't set to read-only or being overwritten.
+**Q: Why is it called "Temporary Goods?"**

+A: It's an [unused item](https://tcrf.net/EarthBound) in the game EarthBound, which is my favorite game of all time.